Adam Herbert

 Adam William Herbert, Jr. (born December 1, 1943) is an American retired academic administrator.
 He served as president of the University of North Florida from 1989 to 1998, as chancellor of the State University System of Florida from 1998 to 2001, and as president of Indiana University from 2003 to 2007.
 He was the first African-American to hold the latter two positions.
 He announced his retirement from Indiana University in 2007, and was succeeded by Michael McRobbie.

 Early years

-Born in Muskogee, Oklahoma, he and his sister Tamashia Buckner were raised by their mother Addie Hibler Herbert a divorcee.
+Born in Muskogee, Oklahoma, he and his sister Tamashia Buckner were raised by their mother, Addie Hibler Herbert, who was a divorcee.
 Herbert attended Manual Training High School.
 Herbert's mother was a teacher and librarian and a strong influence on him.
 He has called her his personal hero.
 Herbert earned a Bachelor of Arts in political science (1966) and a Master of Public Administration (1968) from the University of Southern California.
 He earned his Ph.D. in urban affairs and public administration from the University of Pittsburgh in 1971.